Geoogolla/enterprise-docs/docs/administrator-guide/installation/azure-app-service/using-arm-template.md

    Scale out: <https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/insights-how-to-scale>

-Now, stop and start your Web App, and then browse it.

 ## Configure a new Bold Reports

 Configure the Bold Reports Multi-tenant Azure App Service by following these steps: